ezekg/flint/README.md

 Enjoy.

-##Requirements
+## Requirements

 * Sass ~> 3.3.0
 * Compass ~> 1.0.0.alpha.19

-##Installation
+## Installation

 1. `gem install flint-gs`
 2. Add `require "flint"` to your `config.rb`
 3. Import it in your stylesheets with `@import "flint";`

-If you don't want to install the gem (?!), download/clone the current build files and use the starter `config.rb` to require any custom functions Flint uses.
-Currently this is required, as we're making use of custom SassScript functions until the 'script `&`' [returns to Sass](https://gist.github.com/nex3/8050187).
+If you don't want to install the gem, download or clone the current build files and use the starter `config.rb` to require any custom Ruby functions Flint uses.
+Currently this is required, as we're making use of custom SassScript functions until the script '&' [returns to Sass](https://gist.github.com/nex3/8050187).
 Adjust the paths according to your project.

-##Documentation
+## Documentation

-###Config
+### Config

 Flint's `config` map is unique in the ability that you may define an unlimited number of breakpoints for your project.
 Whether that be 2 breakpoints, or even 12 breakpoints.
 Flint gives you full control over the column count on each breakpoint, and unlike most frameworks, you may name these anything that you like.
 Flint is smart and will figure out which one you're talking about.

 Speaking of not being like most frameworks, Flint does not require you to set a ridiculous amount of variables just to use a single breakpoint.
 It actually doesn't require you to set *any* variables.
 It also doesn't require you to install a seperate extension so that you can define your breakpoints; *all of these features are baked into Flint.* Your columns are fully related to your breakpoints, so that there is never any confusion and everything is kept nice and simple.

-####Usage
+#### Usage

 To begin, you can either use the default `config` (below) which comes baked in, or you can define your own using the `$flint` variable, using the default config as a template.
 Settings may be entered in `px` or `em`, and Flint will do the rest.